CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

 \newpage
-### LLVM IR (Intermediate Representation) Generation
+### LLVM IR Generation
-(TODO: or FYI: here the words for the acroynm IR are presented in the header whereas just SIL appeared in the previous header with the words it represents appearing in the first paragraph; maybe do the same here?)

 >IR generation (implemented in lib/IRGen) lowers SIL to LLVM IR, at which point LLVM can continue to optimize it and generate machine code.

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

-The final step in the compilation process is that of the IR for LLVM.
+The final step in the compilation process is that of the IR (Intermediate Representation) for LLVM.
 To get the IR from the swiftc we can use the following command:

 ```bash
 swiftc ./employee.swift -emit-ir | more
 ```
-Here we can see a snippet of the LLVM's familiar declaration which in the next step would be transformed by it into the machine code.
-(TODO: by it, it here is?
-LLVM?
-I might break these into two sentences.
-"Here we can see ... declaration.
-In the nex step this ...")
+Here we can see a snippet of the LLVM's familiar declaration.
+In the next step it would be transformed by LLVM into the machine code.

 ```asm
 ...